rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 }
 ```

 The `fragColor` variable is a 4-dimensional vector of color values $r$, $g$, $b$, and $a$ defined as `float` values.
-The range of possible values in shaders is between -1.0 and 1.0 and cannot be replaced with `int` values.
+The range of possible values in shaders is between -1.0 and 1.0 and must have a decimal (that is, we cannot use `int` values).

 Here, the variable `fragColor` is declared with `out` which is a *type qualifier*.
 This means that the `fragColor` variable will be sent to the buffer after the fragment shader finishes.
 In general, the `out` qualifier shows that a variable will be sent to the next step, and the `in` qualifier shows that it is received from a previous step.
-For example, color data can be passed from our application through the color buffer to the vertex shader, then the fragment shader, and back to the buffer again for rendering.
+For example, color data can be passed from our application through the color buffer to the vertex shader, then to the fragment shader, and then back to the buffer again for rendering.

 ![The ins and outs of a GPU program](/software-engineering-lab/assets/images/buffer-shader-dataflow.png)